konkah/portfolio-aws-architecture-devops/README.md

 ```

 > **Tip:**
 > The Makefile wraps the corresponding Terraform commands for your convenience.
-Use either method according to your preference!

 ### 5. **Access Your Application**

-- Find the output `lb_dns_name` and open in your browser:
+- Find the output `lb_dns_name` and open it in your browser:
   ```
   http://<load-balancer-dns>
   ```